stcorp/harp/doc/harpdump.rst

                   of an <option name>=<value> pair.
 An option list needs to be provided as a single expression.

+               -t, --target <variable_name>
+                  Only show derivations that produce the given variable.

       harpdump -h, --help
           Show help (this text).